Types of Kukri (Blade Profile)

 This is a rare version but a preferred one by the actual users from remote areas like farmers, shepherds and villagers for everyday livelihood.
 People find it more effective and easier to use hence many village kukris are locally made in the format.
 The spine has no pronounced shoulder (no break or peak) and gently slopes it is goes towards tip from bolster.
 It is pretty straight, Sojo in Nepali, hence called as “Sidhe”.
 Since it is an EDC knife weight becomes important so makers make in “Majaoulo” blade profile having a moderate thick spine.
 Here the key is to expose the sweet point maximum and get the job done fast and easy.
 The origin and place have long gone in time but far western Nepal is believed to be the source.

 It is not necessarily a proper channel categorization but in order to give a distinctive track to vary the very large and heavy ones this type is mentioned for easy understanding.
-In the history and even today maximum number of very large kukris, 25” bladed or more, having various blade profiles have been used widely.
-Hence in order to address such special and unique kukris this exaggerated type of kukri is done.
-“Thulo” means BIG in Nepali and the term “Kerapate” is used to refer the shape of the blade.
-“Kera” means banana and “Pate” means the leaf of the tree.
-Due to its very large and heavy feature these types of kukri have very limited purpose which falls under two opposite extreme ends, i.e. either aggressive or subtle, to KILL or to KEEP.
+In history and even today maximum number of very large kukris, 25” bladed or more, having various blade profiles have been used widely.
+Hence in order to address such special and unique kukris, this exaggerated type of kukri is done.
+“Thulo” means BIG in Nepali and the term “Kerapate” is used to refer shape of the blade.
+“Kera” means banana and “Pate” means the leaf of a tree.
+Due to their very large and heavy feature, these types of kukri have a very limited purpose which falls under two opposite extreme ends, i.e. either aggressive or subtle, to KILL or to KEEP.
 Many original kukris in history fall under the Thulo types.

 Tikho which means “Pointed” is actually an extended type of kukri prepared to address this kind of blade profile.
 The purpose here is pure educative to make thing more understanding and elaborated.
-The shape is a modern version which emerged sometime in the mid-20th century.
+The shape is a modern version that emerged sometime in the mid-20th century.
 The blade’s shape is very pointed at the front section objected for stabbing and piercing.
 The contour of the front edge is fairly straight till the peak and then only takes the re-curve shape of a typical kukri.
-Kukris like Limbuwan, Srijung, and few versions of Chitlange and Chainpure mainly fall under this type.
-The kukri is made for both aggressive and domestic usages.
+Kukris like Limbuwan, Srijung, and a few versions of Chitlange and Chainpure mainly fall under this type.
+These kukris are made for both aggressive and domestic usage.